Georgia lawmakers seek special session for voter ID changes before Senate runoffs

 Georgia’s two Senate runoff races are poised for high turnout due to their unique importance.
 Wins by both Democratic candidates over the Republican incumbent senators would give Democrats control over the White House and Congress for at least the next two years.

-Many Georgia Republican leaders have pointed to roughly 5,000 ballots that went uncounted in the initial election results but were discovered during the hand recount that wrapped up last week as proof of problems with the election system.
+Many Georgia Republican leaders have pointed to roughly 5,000 ballots that went uncounted in the initial election results but were discovered during the hand recount as proof of problems with the election system.
 Those ballots trimmed Biden’s lead over Trump by 1,900 votes.

 State election officials had said prior to the recount that they expected to find some discrepancies from the original count, but stressed also any additional recount or effort to again verify signatures would not likely change the ultimate outcome of the presidential election.